photogabble/website/content/noteworthy/2023-01-27-twtxt-decentralised-minimalist-microblogging.md

 ---
 title: "twtxt: the decentralised, minimalist microblog in a file"
-tags: ["Tools and Resources", "Decentralisation", "Social Media"]
+tags: ["Tools and Resources", "Decentralisation", "Social Media", Wayback Machine]
 growthStage: seedling
 ---